 Mina Loy was born in London on December 27, 1882.
-She studied art in England and Germany and achieved some success as a painter; her paintings were included in the prestigious Salon d’Automne show in Paris, 1905.
+She studied art in England and Germany and achieved some success as a painter; her paintings were included in the prestigious 1905 Salon d’Automne show in Paris.
 After several years in the heart of Parisian literary and arts society, Loy moved to Florence, where she spent time with the Futurists and with expatriate artists and writers, including Gertrude Stein.
-She began publishing poetry in magazines during this period.
+Loy began publishing poetry in magazines during this period.
 When World War I began, she served as a volunteer nurse in a hospital before moving to the United States in 1916.

 Loy became a part of the avant-garde movement in New York City.
-She was recognized for her feminism and her modern verse, and her poems, especially her wartime work, often dealt with sex.
+She was recognized for her feminism and her modern verse.
+Her poems, especially her wartime work, often dealt with sex.
 However, her poetry also disturbed a few of her more conservative contemporaries.
 Marianne Moore found herself uneasy in Loy’s company, and Amy Lowell was so incensed by the publication of Loy’s “Love Songs” in Others magazine that she refused to submit any more work to the periodical.
 Conrad Aiken encouraged readers to “pass lightly over the . . . tentacular quiverings of Mina Loy,” and John Collier cited Loy’s verse as an example of “the need for objective standards.”
-Still, Loy had many admirers, among them William Carlos Williams, Marcel Duchamp, and the members of the New York Dada group—including the poet and boxer Arthur Cravan, whom she married in 1918.
+Still, Loy had many admirers, among them William Carlos Williams, Marcel Duchamp, and the members of the New York Dada group, including the Swiss poet and boxer Arthur Cravan, whom she married in 1918.

-In 1923 Loy returned to Paris, where she published Lunar, Baedecker (Contact Publishing, 1923).
+In 1923, Loy returned to Paris, where she published Lunar, Baedecker (Contact Publishing, 1923).
 After this poetry collection, she turned her attention to visual arts and prose.
-Also an artist, Loy has been labelled a Futurist, Dadaist, Surrealist, feminist, conceptualist, modernist, and post-modernist.
+Loy has been labeled a Futurist, Dadaist, Surrealist, feminist, conceptualist, Modernist, and Postmodernist.
 Experimenting with media in her artwork, she moved from oil to ink by World War I, then lighting fixtures in the late 1920s, and finally to sculptures featuring items collected from the streets and garbage cans of Manhattan.
 She allied herself with her visual art more than her writing, claiming at the end of her life that she “never was a poet.”

 Loy became reclusive in her later years, and lacked any interest in building a reputation for herself.
-Mina Loy died September 25, 1966, in Aspen, Colorado, leaving behind an unfinished biography of Isadora Duncan and an unpublished collection of poems she had written during the 1940s.
+Loy died on September 25, 1966 in Aspen, Colorado, leaving behind an unfinished biography of Isadora Duncan and an unpublished collection of poems she had written during the 1940s.